 - The configuration of each LLM interaction is completely dynamic: dynamic tool and task configurations, dynamically templated prompts, dynamic context rendering and dynamic LLM selection.

-- Native multi-agent support that can mix synhronous and asynchronous agent orchestration within the same sessions.
+- Native multi-agent support that can mix synchronous and asynchronous agent orchestration within the same sessions.

 - The ability for agents to branch their reasoning flow, allowing them to perform rollouts and side-tasks.